-In 1853, the valley below was homesteaded by Charlie Martin.
+In 1853, Charlie Martin homesteaded the valley below the road.
 He founded what became the town of Glenwood (yes, "TOWN" for all of you who think development in these mountains is "threatening an undisturbed Natural landscape").
-Here was a train station (there is a train in the picture), three hotels, a lumber mill, a winery, a general store, a dance hall, a post office, stables, campground, and over 20 cabins with which to house visitors.
+Here was a train station (there is one in the picture), three hotels, a lumber mill, a winery, a general store, a dance hall, a post office, stables, campground, and over 20 cabins with which to house visitors.
 This photo was taken in 1922.
 By then there were labor camps for the Chinese workers who built the tunnels through the adjacent ridges for the rail line along with animal handlers, craftsmen, cleaning women, cooks, and other workers that lived here too.
 There was also electrical power and telephone service (note the pole in the left foreground).
 I have enhanced the sharpness and contrast so that you can see individual trees.
 Note the pointed tops of the redwoods in the background, indicating that they are growing rapidly and therefore younger than the old trees in the left foreground.
 The background gulley was probably logged.
 It is likely that the logging was relatively insignificant in that you see both old trees and few wads of young trees regenerating off stumps (in 30 years, crown-sprouted redwoods would be over 50 feet tall).
 Although they did log up the draws, both Charlies, Martin and McKiernan, retained their finest specimens for their customers to enjoy.

 This was Charlie Martin's idea of a private "park."
-There was a hotel, a campground, cabins, picnic facilities, and a swimming pool.

 An ad in the San Francisco Call, July 1909 read, "GLENWOOD HOTEL, Among the redwoods of Santa Cruz Mts.
 On the new short line, 2 hours from S. F. Write for circular.
 WM.
 MARTIN, Glenwood.
 Santa Cruz county, Cal."
+Another resort near the hotel, Glenwood Magnetic Springs, hosted a campground, cabins, picnic facilities, and a swimming pool.
+It was quite the attraction in its day.

+Dance Hall at Glenwood Hotel-California